PeopleForBikes/brokenspoke-analyzer/README.md

 At this point, all the requirements must be installed locally.
 Otherwise the brokenspoke-analyzer will not install.

-Once all the tools are installed, the brokenspoke-analyzer can be install.
+Once all the tools are installed, the brokenspoke-analyzer can be installed.
 We recommend using [Poetry](https://python-poetry.org/) for installing the tool and working in a virtual environment.
 Once you have Poetry set up: